 Head over to the Avalon website to see a catalogue of world renowned artists who take their hand made instruments from a small factory in Newtownards to the stadiums of the world.
 Artists like Katie Melua, Van Morrison, James Morrison (no relation to Van), Karima Francis Tom Baxter and the unique sound of David C Clements heralds from Avalon acoustic guitars, it is an exhaustive list.

 During a recent visit to the Avalon workshop I decided to create a photo essay documenting the journey from timber to fine instrument.
-I was using the Fujifilm X-Pro1 and X-E1 bodies with the 35mm, 60mm and 18-55mm lenses.

 The morning was an education in itself, I knew it was a finely tuned process (excuse the pun) but I didn’t truly appreciate the sheer amount of skill, care and detail that is invested into each instrument as it makes its journey around the factory.